WorldHealthOrganization/smart-trust/input/pagecontent/trust_network_gateway_architecture.md

 #### Download Process

 To federate multiple gateway data, a download process is introduced which should ensure that only trusted data is downloaded to a local gateway.
 Trusted data means in this context, that the operator of a local gateway has the total control which federated data is accepted and which not.
 To achieve this target, the local gateway operator must explicitly onboard any remote federators plus the trust anchors of the data which can be accepted.
 This is necessary because each remote federator may deliver the data of multiple other gateways (which are trusted by the origin gateway operator), but this means not necessarily that this data is trusted automatically by the local gateway operator as well (implicit trust relations must be avoided).
 Therefore, during the download process, a check should be run which skips all data that is not explicitly trusted by the local operator.
-This can be reached over the whitelisting of multiple trust anchors and the cross check over the NBUP certificates.
+This can be reached over the whitelisting of multiple trust anchors and the cross check over the TNP<sub>UP</sub> certificates.
 If the trust chain is established in this way, each content can be downloaded, verified and pushed to the store.
 The entire download process itself follows a delta download mechanism, which downloads daily the entire content, and within the day just the deltas.
 This means for the trust network, that a certificate “bubbles” from the origin gateway step by step to all other gateways.
 Through this behavior, it must be considered that around one day between creating a key pair, and issuing the first certificates with it is considered.

 <img src="DownloadProcess.drawio.png" alt="Download Process" style="width:400px; float:none; margin: 0px 0px 0px 0px;"/>